 Keeping this in mind, here are 5 data analytics trends we forecast for 2021 with tips on how to use them to your business’s advantage:

-1. Yes, Data Trend and Analytics Are Moving To The Cloud
+1. Yes, Data Trends and Analytics Are Moving To The Cloud

 Initially, enterprises were reluctant to move their data storage to the cloud.
 One reason for this was that the cloud was built for transactional purposes, not for memory-hogging analytics.

 That is no longer the case.
-With cloud technology getting swifter, smarter, and flexible, this year saw many organizations moving their data warehouses into the cloud or go the hybrid way, i.e. use a combination of cloud and on-premise warehouse.
+With cloud technology getting swifter, smarter, and flexible, this year saw many organizations moving their data warehouses into the cloud or going the hybrid way, i.e. using a combination of cloud and on-premise warehouses.